 Aluminium and the green urban ferry

 The Fjellstrand shipyard along with the cluster NCE Maritime CleanTech West is developing the ferry.
 NCE is one of the most complete maritime commercial hubs anywhere.
-Norway also has companies like Hydro and Sapa who are expert in developing and manufacturing aluminium products for offshore and maritime applications.
+Norway also has companies like Hydro, who are expert in developing and manufacturing aluminium products for offshore and maritime applications.
 So it is an exciting collaboration.
 We can create this vessel, test it in Norwegian waters and then export it to other countries with the opportunity to make public transport green the world over.

 There is no doubt that the market for environmentally friendly technology is immature in many segments and part of that has to do with the lack of regulations.
 There are other gaps, too, like lack of finance, lack of infrastructure for new fuels, and also more institutional barriers, where decision makers and the contractual regime in the industry only consider investment costs and not operational costs.